-Travel has always been his passion, says Guochao (Oliver) Zhao who is studying a Bachelor of International Tourism Management in Travel Management with a minor in Business Management.
+Travel has always been his passion, says Guochao (Oliver) Zhao who studied a Bachelor of International Tourism Management in Travel Management with a minor in Business Management.

 “I love seeing different areas, experiencing different cultures and meeting people from all over the world.
 I was initially studying pharmacy at another university, but realised this wasn’t what I wanted in my future.
 That’s why I decided to go with the Bachelor of International Tourism Management to learn about the things I’m really interested in.

 “After I had started my new journey at AUT, I instantly fell in love with this great organisation.
 The staff are always really helpful and friendly, and I love that the degree is very career oriented and that AUT is very multicultural.”

 One of the highlights of Oliver’s studies was going on a student exchange to Ryerson University in Toronto, Canada.